mediaexplorer74/MSEmulatorXDE_decomp/README.md

 - Use `dnSpy` or some analougues to obtain the lost code (i.e., Microsoft.Xde.Interface, Windows.Foundation.UniversalApiContract, Windows.Foundation.FoundationContract, Windows.Services.Store.StoreContract).
 - Learn more about [Friend assemblies](https://learn.microsoft.com/en-us/dotnet/standard/assembly/friend/)...
-or change "internals" to "publics" at _internal repos.
+or change "internals" to "publics" at "internal" repos.

+## CAUTION
+This project has success on compiling.
+BUT app logics are very unstable (no tests, no good work guarantees).

 ## ..
 AS IS.
 No support.
 RnD only / DIY